 This clause specifies the procedures for API invoker on a UE to be able to access the services exposing resources of other UEs.

-The following scenarios are supported:

-1. Obtaining resource owner authorization information by the API invoker when the authorization relationship between UE2 (the API invoker is in UE2) and UE1 (UE1 is the resource owner of the accessed network resources) is in the application.
-The difference with the procedure described in clause 8.31 is that the API invoker is deployed in a UE different to the resource owner UE.

-2. Obtaining resource owner authorization information by the API invoker when the authorization relationship between UE2 (the API invoker is in UE2) and UE1 (UE1 is the resource owner of the accessed network resources) is in the CAPIF provider domain.
-The difference with the procedure described in clause 8.31 is that the API invoker is deployed in a UE different to the resource owner UE and the API invoker needs to provide in the request, in addition to the identity of the resource owner, the identity of the UE accessing to resource owner’s resources.
+The authorization relationship between UE2 (the API invoker is in UE2) and UE1 (the resource owner of the accessed network resources is at UE1) is within the Application Service Provider.
+The difference of this scenario compared with the procedure of an API invoker obtaining authorization from resource owner described in clause 8.31 is that the API invoker is not deployed in the resource owner’s UE.

-NOTE: In this release of the specification, the UEs belong to the same CAPIF provider domain.
+NOTE: Other possible scenarios, e.g. where the authorization relationship between UE(s) is in the CAPIF domain, are not specified in this release of the specification.